Avanade/Beef/samples/MyEf.Hr/docs/Service-Bus-Subscribe.md

 [Dependency Injection](https://learn.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection) needs to be added to the Project as this is not enabled by default.
 To enable, create a new `Startup.cs` file, then copy in the contents from [`Startup`](../MyEf.Hr.Security.Subscriptions/Startup.cs) replacing existing.
 For the most part the required `CoreEx` services are being registered.

-The Service Bus Publishing requires the following additional services registered.
+The Service Bus subscribing requires the following additional services registered.

 Service | Description
 -|-